the-turing-way/the-turing-way/book/website/project-design/pd-overview/pd-overview-repro.md

 - Document all practices to ensure everyone is on the same page (literally!).
 Provide all documentation in a centralised, findable and accessible location.
 - State vision, goals and milestones clearly.
 Provide what the expected outcomes and deliverables are.
-- Highlight different stakeholders with their roles, skills, interest and contact details (when possible)
+- Highlight different stakeholders with their roles, skills, interests and contact information (when possible).
 - Describe what opportunities for collaboration different members will have.
 If possible (such as in an open source project), encourage people outside the project to be involved.
 - Provide details for those outside the current group who you might want to invite.